 - Interlibrary Loan services are restricted to current students and employees of NU.
 Many public libraries provide Interlibrary Loan services for their patrons.

-- The library may not be used for meetings of any kind.
+- The library may not be used for meetings of any kind, including phone or video call.

 - Visitors may only use the library during posted hours.
 After hours access to the 24 hour computer lab is prohibited, security guards will require valid NU identification.